 During Joe’s time at Ft.
 Benning, he rose in rank to private first class and was promoted to corporal on March 26, 1941.
 At some point, he was transferred to the 753rd Tank Battalion and assigned to B Company.
 The battalion was sent to Camp Polk, Louisiana, in the early summer of 1941.
 On June 26, he was promoted to sergeant and became a tank commander.

-In late 1941, the army issued orders that the 192nd Tank Battalion, which was made up of National Guard Companies from Wisconsin, Illinois, Ohio, and Kentucky, be sent overseas.
-Those men 29 years old or older were given the opportunity to resign from federal service.
-To replace these men, volunteers were sought.
-It was at this time at Camp Polk, Louisiana, that Joe became a member of the 192nd and was assigned to C Company.
+In late 1941, the army issued orders that the 192nd Tank Battalion, which was made up of National Guard Companies from Wisconsin, Illinois, Ohio, and Kentucky, for overseas duty.
+Those men who were married with dependents, 29 years old or older, or whose National Guard enlistments were within months of ending were given the opportunity to resign from federal service.
+To replace these men, volunteers were sought from the 753rd.
+It was at this time at Camp Polk, Louisiana, that Joe volunteered to join the battalion and became a member of C Company.
+He may have done this because his pay would be greater for serving overseas.
 To join the battalion, he was demoted in rank to private and became a truck driver.

 The 192nd had a large number of ham radio operators, and shortly after arriving at Ft.
 Stotsenburg, they set up a communications tent that was in contact with the United States within hours.
 The communications monitoring station in Manila went crazy attempting to figure out where all these new radio messages were coming from.
 When they were informed it was the 192nd, they gave them frequencies to use.
 Men were able to send messages home to their families that they had arrived safely.